JoJoWeixiChen/modeling-and-machine-learning-I-Weixi-Chen/Homework1/machine-learning-homework.md

 can find out that the more flexible one has a relatively low bias, as it makes less wrong decision towards different data.
 However, the more flexible classifier has a high variance, as the decision surface changes a lot when the train data changes.
-Thus, we can conclude that we should always make a tradeoff between the variance and bias.

 Based on the above, we can get a conclusion that the more flexible model affects the bias-variance tradeoff by lowering the bias and increasing